tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 `grad_ys` is a list of tensors of the same length as `ys` that holds the initial gradients for each y in `ys`.
 When `grad_ys` is None, we fill in a tensor of '1's of the shape of y for each y in `ys`.
-A user can provide their own initial 'grad_ys` to compute the derivatives using a different initial gradient for each y (e.g., if one wanted to weight the gradient differently for each value in each y).
+A user can provide their own initial `grad_ys` to compute the derivatives using a different initial gradient for each y (e.g., if one wanted to weight the gradient differently for each value in each y).